web analytics

 Symi

-Close to Rhodes, Symi is known for the neoclassical buildings which seem to tumble down the hill of Gialos harbor, greeting arriving ferry passengers.
+Close to Rhodes, Symi is known for the neoclassical buildings that seem to tumble down the hill of Gialos harbor, greeting arriving ferry passengers.
 Once ruled by the Italians, Symi has a very different look to other classically Greek islands.
-A visit here is all about exploring the streets of Gialos, sailing between beaches, swimming in the Aegean Sea and eating some of the best food in Greece.
+A visit here is all about exploring the streets of Gialos, sailing between beaches, swimming in the Aegean Sea, and eating some of the best food in Greece.